dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ![Packages](images/02030-Packages.png)

-1. The "Administration" page provides easy access to a number of tools.
+1. The "**Administration**" page provides easy access to a number of tools.
 The tools most applicable to this lab are the "Quick Tools":

     > **Note**: **PLEASE DO NOT INSTALL OS UPDATES OR UPGRADE TO PRO AT THIS TIME**.
 While these options may be desirable they will take too long for the time frame of this lab as well as have a negative impact on the available bandwidth at the event.
 Please refrain from updating your IoT Gateway while at an IoT Camp event.
 You are welcome to perform the updates back on your own network.

-    - Easy access to the Node-RED development environment that has been pre-installed on the IoT Gateway.
+    - Easy access to the "**Node-RED**" (<a target="_blank" href="http://nodered.org/">link</a>) development environment that has been pre-installed on the IoT Gateway.
 We will use this extensively in this lab.
-    - A way to register your gateway with the "Wind River Helix App Cloud".
+    - A way to register your gateway with the "**Wind River Helix App Cloud**".
 We won't be using this feature as part of this lab.
-    - Access to the "LuCI" ( <a target="_blank" href="https://github.com/openwrt/luci/wiki">link</a> ) interface to configure administrative settings on your gateway.  **PLEASE DO NOT MAKE CHANGES USING THIS TOOL.**
+    - Access to the "**LuCI**" ( <a target="_blank" href="https://github.com/openwrt/luci/wiki">link</a> ) interface to configure administrative settings on your gateway.  **PLEASE DO NOT MAKE CHANGES USING THIS TOOL.**
-    - The "Cloud Commander" web console, file manager, and editor.
+    - The "**Cloud Commander**" web console, file manager, and editor.

     ![Administration](images/02040-Administration.png)

-1. The "Documentation" page provides a wealth of documentation, community, and source code resources.
+1. The "**Documentation**" page provides a wealth of documentation, community, and source code resources.

     ![Documentation](images/02050-Documentation.png)